monikastrah/431-2020/classes/movies/breakout2.md

 ## Task for today's second breakout session (Class 08)

 Several common themes emerged  in your proposals.
-We'll explore two of them today in our breakout sessions.
+We'll explore one of them today in our breakout session.

 1. **Do older films have more IMDB ratings?**
     - "Do older movies have more numbers of star ratings at IMDB?"